renovatebot/renovate/docs/usage/configuration-options.md

 By default, Renovate will attempt to update all detected dependencies, regardless of whether they are defined using pinned single versions (e.g. `1.2.3`) or constraints/ranges (e.g. (`^1.2.3`).
 You can set this option to `false` if you wish to disable updating for pinned (single version) dependencies specifically.

+## useBaseBranchConfig

+By default, Renovate will read config file from the default branch only and will ignore any config files in base branches.
+You can configure `useBaseBranchConfig=merge` to instruct Renovate to merge the config from each base branch over the top of the config in the default branch.

+The config file name in the base branch must be the same as in the default branch and cannot be `package.json`.
+This scenario may be useful for testing the config changes in base branches instantly.

 ## userStrings

 When a PR is closed, Renovate posts a comment to let users know that future updates will be ignored.